mleoking/PhET/README.txt

    file for various IDEs (Eclipse, IntelliJ)

 simulations-common:
-   stuff that's common to all types of simulations
+   stuff common to all types of simulations such as software agreements

 simulations-flash :
    All Flash-based simulations live under here.